7th Parachute Regiment Royal Horse Artillery: History

 In late 2003 the regiment moved from Aldershot to Colchester to join the rest of 16 Air Assault Brigade.
 2006 saw the first of the regiment's three tours of Afghanistan.
 The first of these saw the regiment play a key role in the break into Helmand province.
 This tour attracted much public attention and has often been described as the most intense combat fighting since the Korean War of the 1950s.
 The regiment returned to Helmand two years later and were again involved in heavy fighting – cumulating in the large scale operation to move a turbine from Kandahar along a heavily mined and fiercely defended road to the Kajaki Dam.
-7 Para RHA's final deployment to Afghanistan saw the regiment's gun groups and Fire Support Teams deploy to central Helmand Province in order to provide offensive support to 16th Air Assault Brigade.
+7 Para RHA's final deployment on Op Herrick saw the regiment's gun groups and Fire Support Teams deploy to central Helmand Province in order to provide offensive support to 16th Air Assault Brigade.

 In May 2013, V Battery was disbanded.

 In September 2013, the regiment was part of Exercise Sphinx Resolve.

 Following the Army 2020 Refine, the Honourable Artillery Company formed A (1st City of London) Battery, The Honourable Artillery Company to provide a reserve element for 7 Para RHA.
 This battery is co-located with RHQ HAC at Finsbury Barracks.

+In August 2021, members of the Regiment (held at high readiness), deployed to Kabul in Afghanistan on Operation Pitting.
+This was to aid in the extraction of British Nationals, following the rapid Taliban advance across the country and into the city.
+Over 15,000 eligible Afghans and British Nationals successfully evacuated, in an operation that marked the end of the UK’s 20-year military campaign in Afghanistan.

-Under the Future Soldier Programme, the regiment will remain under the renamed 16th Air Assault Brigade Combat Team.
-The regiment's role will remain the same, however the regiment's overall structure and strength will be expanded.
-By July 2023, the regiment I Parachute Battery (Bull's Troop) will re-role as a Light Gun battery, identical to the rest in the regiment.
-H Battery (Ramsay's Troop) will be reformed from suspended animation to take the role of Headquarters Battery in the form of H Parachute Headquarters Battery (Ramsay's Troop).
-In addition, N Battery (The Eagle Troop) will join the regiment from 3rd Regiment, RHA to act as a Tactical Group Battery.
+Under the Future Soldier Programme (from July 2023), the regiment remains under the renamed 16th Air Assault Brigade Combat Team.
+The regiment's role remains the same, however the regiment's overall structure and strength has expanded.
+I Parachute Battery (Bull's Troop) re-roles as a Light Gun battery, identical to F (Sphinx) Parachute Battery and G Parachute Battery (Mercer’s Troop).
+H Battery (Ramsay's Troop) are reformed from suspended animation to take the role of Headquarters Battery in the form of H Parachute Headquarters Battery (Ramsay's Troop).
+In addition, N Parachute Battery (The Eagle Troop) have joined the regiment to act as a Tactical Group Battery.

 Organisation

-As of 1 December 2021, the regiment is organised as follows:
+As of May 2023, the regiment is organised as follows: